edocrippaofficial/MiaHotStart/docs/envs.md

 To use a set of custom variables for testing follow this steps:

-- suppose to have a function that creates and returns the Fastify instance:
+Suppose to have a function that creates and returns the Fastify instance:

 `setupFastify.js`
 ```js